abrahimzaman360/qwik-auth/README.md

 ### Note: This app is not production ready yet due to no authentication with Email and Password.
 ---

+## What to do next (TODO List):
+- Adding Email and Password Support.
+- Adding PrismaDB and Saving Authentication Details through Prisma in DB.
+- Adding UI Components and Animations.
+- Simple Landing Page.

 ## Project Structure

 Inside your project, you'll see the following directory structure: